Klein Constantia - Vin de Constance 2021 (liquoreux, 50cl)

 Wine rated (2025 guide) 97/100

-A long, relatively cool season, with harvest two weeks later than usual, resulting in exceptional tension and a contrasting texture, both opulent and acidic.
-Very balanced and well balanced, it offers notes of bitter marmalade, lemon peel, mango, pineapple, crème caramel and succulent dried apricot, with great intensity and a long finish, enhanced by a touch of nutmeg, flint and walnut.
+A long and relatively cool season, with the harvest taking place two weeks later than usual, resulting in exceptional tension and a contrasting texture that is both opulent and tangy.
+Very balanced and well-proportioned, it offers notes of bitter marmalade, lemon peel, mango, pineapple, caramel cream, and succulent dried apricot, with great intensity and a long finish, enhanced by a touch of nutmeg, flint, and walnut.
 Matthew Day, winemaker.
-18 months in 500-liter Hungarian and French oak casks, 50% new, then 16 months in large oak barrels, 173 g/l residual sugar.
+Aged for 18 months in 500-liter Hungarian and French oak barrels, 50% of which are new, then 16 months in large oak barrels, 173 g/l residual sugar.
 2025-2045

 1JOUR1VIN PRICE